Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 Raw Organic Honey

 Raw Honey is a natural go-to sweetener that is the perfect substitute to refined sugar.
 Honey is a natural antibacterial, anti fungal food that is loaded with antioxidants and is one of the healthiest, mineral-rich foods you can eat.
+Look for local sources at your weekend farmer's market or from your whole food store.

 Organic Maple Syrup